z-morgan/plentish/dev_notes.md

 # Future work:
-- make a demo route which allows full-usage of a auto-resetting demo account `/demo`
 - select the number of times one will make a recipe per shopping list
 - when starting a new list, let the user select recipes or archived items to initialize the list
 - add the ability to combine items which have conversion factors for their units